JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 I'll focus on wrapping Intel SIMD instruction set through this series of articles, but the wrappers will be generic enough so plugging other instruction set is easy.

-Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe someone did it before and there is no need to write any code, all you have to do is to reuse existing code.
-Well, yes and no.
+Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe you could reuse an existing library wrapping these intrinsics.
+Well, it depends on your needs.

-[Agner Fog](http://www.agner.org/optimize/#vectorclass) has written some very usefull classes that handle Intel SIMD instruction set (different versions of SSE and AVX), but he doesn't make heavy use of metaprogramming in his implementation; thus adding a new wrapper (for a new instruction set or a new version of an existing one) requires to type a lot of code that could have been factorized.
+[Agner Fog](http://www.agner.org/optimize/#vectorclass) has written some very usefull classes that handle Intel SIMD instruction set (different versions of SSE and AVX), but he doesn't make heavy use of metaprogramming in his implementation; thus adding a new wrapper (for a new instruction set, a new version of an existing one or even for your own numerical types)  requires to type a lot of code that could have been factorized.
 Moreover, some essential tools are missing, such as an aligned memory allocator (we'll see why you need such a tool later).
 However his library is a good point to start.

 Another library you might want to consider is the [Numerical Template Toolbox](https://github.com/MetaScale/nt2).